spyder-ide/spyder-docs/doc/faq.rst

    * ***Windows Only***: Launch it via the Start menu shortcut.

      .. image:: images/faq/faq-windows-launch.png
-        :alt: Navigator showing running a specific version of Spyder
+        :alt: Spyder shortcut in the Windows Start menu

 .. dropdown:: Q: Can I try Spyder without installing it?

    Yes!
-   With `Binder`_ you can work with a fully functional copy of Spyder online that runs right in your web browser.
+   With `Binder`_, you can work with a fully functional copy of Spyder that runs right in your web browser.
    Try it `here`_.

    .. _Binder: https://mybinder.org/